computerlyrik/spring-securityobjects/README.md

-Use JPA Objects as security prinicpals for string.
-Easily stored in own Table.

--------------TODO - clean up documentation and write example project
+tags: jsf java springframework spring security jpa passwordsalt primefaces

 # Step 0 - Description
 This library is made to set up Multi-User-Webapps fast and straightforward.
+Use JPA Objects as security prinicpals for string.
+Easily stored in JPA Datastore.

 Uses POJOs as user classes (e.g. Admin.java).
 Each instance of this class is called a user with the role 'ROLE_ADMIN'.